hknd23/idcempy/docs/idcempy_tutorial.rst

          Current function value: 10857.695490
          Iterations: 37
          Function evaluations: 488
-         Gradient evaluations: 61  # See estimates:
+         Gradient evaluations: 61

-Print the results of the model.
+The run-time for the model is: 18.886 seconds (N= 11887).
+Print the results of the model with:

 .. testcode::